 A distributed search deployment is recommended for deploying and running Splunk Enterprise Security.

 - Install Splunk Enterprise Security on a dedicated search head or search head cluster.
 A dedicated search head is not required for every implementation.
 It depends on the capacity of your specific environment and the workload of the apps you're already running, in addition to your Enterprise Security workload.
 See Introduction to capacity planning for Splunk Enterprise in the Splunk Enterprise Capacity Planning Manual.

 - Improve search performance by using an index cluster and distributing the workload of searching data across multiple nodes.
 Using multiple indexers allows both the data collected by the forwarders and the workload of processing the data to be distributed across the indexers.

 - Use forwarders to collect your data and send it to the indexers.

 In a distributed search deployment, and to implement search head clustering, configure the search head to forward all data to the indexers.
 See Forward search head data to the indexer layer in the Distributed Search manual.

 To properly scale your distributed search deployment with Splunk Enterprise Security, see Indexer scaling considerations for Splunk Enterprise Security.

 Splunk Enterprise Security is available as a service in Splunk Cloud.
 The Splunk Cloud deployment architecture varies based on data and search load.
 Splunk Cloud customers work with Splunk Support to set up, manage, and maintain their cloud infrastructure.
-For information on Splunk Cloud managed deployments, see the Types of Splunk Cloud deployment in the Splunk Cloud User Manual.
+For information on Splunk Cloud deployments, see the Splunk Cloud Platform deployment types in the Splunk Cloud Platform Admin Manual.

 Hybrid search deployment